teppicom/RealThinClient-SDK/src/Readme.txt

 continually being extended, as more questions come in.

-If you have a question for which you were unable to find the answer in the QuickStart guide, QuickStart examples or the FAQ Ö and searching through the Help files didn't give you the answers you need, don't hesitate to post your question(s) on Developer Support groups.
+If you have a question for which you were unable to find the answer in the QuickStart guide, QuickStart examples or the FAQ ÅEand searching through the Help files didn't give you the answers you need, don't hesitate to post your question(s) on Developer Support groups.

 The latest Help file for Off-line viewing is in the "Help" folder: